diagrams/diagrams-doc/doc/manual.rst

 Local units
 ~~~~~~~~~~~

-`Local` units are the most straightforward to explain.
+`local` units are the most straightforward to explain.
 Values in
-`Local` units are interpreted in the context of the *local* vector
+`local` units are interpreted in the context of the *local* vector
 space, just as most other length measurements (*e.g.* arguments to
 functions like `circle` and `square`).
 For example, `square 1 # lwL
 0.2` specifies a square which is drawn with lines one fifth as wide as
 its sides are long---and will *always* be, even if it is scaled: the
 line width scales right along with the square.
 (Note that `lwL`
-specifies the line width using `Local` units, and is a synonym for `lw
+specifies the line width using `local` units, and is a synonym for `lw
-.
-Local`.),
+. local`.),

 .. class:: dia-lhs